svhawkins/B-Minor-Compiler/README.txt

    - struct symbol now has an address field to have during code generation this saves the address value for a symbol while they are being generated.
    - Updated typechecker for constant expresion checking
-   - Error handlers now display the error enum name to be more descriptive. [resolves issue #6]
+   - Error handlers now display the error enum name to be more descriptive.

 4. Misc:
    - Various code cleanups for better readability, code-style consistency, and better cohesion.